secure-trend/.github/profile/README.md

-Sectrend is the leading provider of software supply chain security governance tools in the Chinese market.
+Who We Are: Sectrend is the leading provider of software supply chain security governance tools in the Chinese market.
-We specialize in building DevSecOps tool chain and are dedicated to providing world-class application security products.
+What We Do: We specialize in building DevSecOps tool chain and are dedicated to providing world-class application security products.
+Our Mission: Together with our customers and partners, we aim to be a catalyst in developing a more collaborative open source community.
+To Contact Us:
+    - Marketing: marketing@sectrend.com.cn
+    - Product & General Inquiry: info@sectrend.com.cn
+    - Collaboration: feng.wang@sectrend.com.cn